Releases on GitHub Actions

 api_token: ${{ secrets.YOUR_PRODVANA_API_TOKEN }}

-id: record-release # this allows referencing the output of this action later
+id: record-deployment # this allows referencing the output of this action later

 with: